isomerpages/mol-services/_buying-a-hdb/02c-selling-OTP.md

 HDB’s Option to Purchase (OTP) is basically a form of contract between the buyer (you) and the seller, giving you exclusive right to purchase the flat within the option period of 21 calendar days.

 As OTP is a legal contract between you and the buyer, it is best that you read all terms and conditions carefully.
-You can download a copy of HDB-prescribed OTP form [here](https://services2.hdb.gov.sg/webapp/BB24OTPDlWeb/BB24POptionToPurchaseDL_Link)
+You can download a sample OTP form [here](https://services2.hdb.gov.sg/webapp/BB24OTPDlWeb/BB24POptionToPurchaseDL_Link)

 ### How to enter into OTP contract with buyer